bright/new-www/content/blog/43-reasons-why-we-love-working-at-bright-inventions-2021-edition.md

 40. Mentoring opportunities.
 41. Positive attitude.
 42. Openness.
+43. You are quickly recognized and valued for a job well done.
+44. The trust and flexibility we're given.
-43. Kind people around me.
+45. Kind people around me.
 Just like that.

 Kudos for the whole Bright Team for sharing these insights.